mikeLofton/Assessment3Game/readme.md

 # Intro to C++
-This is a 2D space shooter programmed in C++ using Visual Studios.
+This is a 2D space shooter programmed in C++ using Visual Studio.
 The player's goal is to shoot down all enemy ships before they run into you.
 Power ups can be picked up to help defeate enemy ships.

 ## How to get the game